-If symptoms do not go away in a few days, or if you have any concerns, you should contact your health care provider.
+If symptoms do not go away in a few days, or if you have any concerns, you should contact your provider.

 When to Call the Doctor

-Call your health care provider if you have any questions or concerns about COVID-19 vaccines.
+Contact your provider if you have any questions or concerns about COVID-19 vaccines.

 If you think you are having a severe reaction to a COVID-19 vaccine after leaving the vaccination site, you should call 911 or the local emergency number right away.
-Symptoms of an immediate allergic reaction appearing in the first 4 hours after receiving the vaccine include:
+Symptoms of severe allergic reaction appearing in the first 4 hours after receiving the vaccine include:

 - Difficulty breathing, coughing, wheezing, or high-pitched breathing sounds

 - Swelling of the face, eyes, tongue, or throat